Equity Training & Development

 The Share the DREAM Undocumented Student Ally Trainings provide the Loyola community with skills to understand the value and importance of exploring the experiences and perspectives of undocumented students; they aim to generate knowledge for self-learning; and they increase on-campus support for and the inclusion of undocumented students.

-Please see the Student Diversity & Multicultural Affairs Share the DREAM information page to learn more and register for a training.
+Please see the Student Diversity & Multicultural Affairs website to learn more and register for a training.

 Safe Space Training (all)

 Safe Space Workshops are introductory sessions that work to assist individuals who wish to support the Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Asexual (LGBTQIA) community of Loyola University Chicago.
 Some training sessions are for students only, some faculty and staff only, and some for students, faculty and staff combined.